Lyme Disease in Dogs

 Lyme disease vaccine

 There is debate about whether the vaccine is worth giving.
 Most cases of Lyme disease in dogs do not follow the same path as that found in humans.
-In fact, it is estimated that as many as 90% of dogs infected will never get sick and those that do can be easily treated.
+In fact, it is estimated that as many as 90% of dogs infected will never get sick, and those that do can be easily treated.

 It has also been suggested that vaccinating a dog with the Lyme organism might be just as harmful as getting the infection from a tick!
-Of course there are always two sides to the story…
+Of course, there are always two sides to the story…

 Through diligence, most cases of Lyme disease in dogs can be prevented.
 If ever in doubt, always consult your veterinarian.

-Remember this is a problem that affects both dogs and humans, so while you are protecting your loved fur baby, don’t forget to take measures to protect yourself.
+Remember, this is a problem that affects both dogs and humans, so while you are protecting your loved fur baby, don’t forget to take measures to protect yourself.

-About Janice (author and voice behind this site)
+More About Janice (author and voice behind this site)

-Having lived with dogs and cats most of her life, Janice served as a veterinary technician for ten years in Maryland and twelve years as a Shih Tzu dog breeder in Ohio.
+Janice Jones has lived with dogs and cats for most of her life and worked as a veterinary technician for over a decade.

-When not writing, reading, and researching dog-related topics, she likes to spend time with her eight Shih Tzu dogs, husband, and family, as well as knitting and crocheting.
-She is also the voice behind Miracle Shih Tzu and Smart-Knit-Crocheting
+When not writing, reading, or researching dog-related topics, she likes to spend time with her six Shih Tzu dogs, her husband, and her family, as well as knitting and crocheting.

 10 Mistakes People Make When Choosing a Dog Breed